XinyuZeng/OpenFormat-Public/benchmark/generator_v2/README.md

 The generated dataset file will be placed in folder `./{target_basefile_name}/gen_data`, named `{target_basefile_name}.csv`

+Try ```python3 gen_workloads.py --help``` to get detailed information on optional fields.
+We recommend using `--multi_process` to speed up the generation process if you generate more data than 1Mi rows and 20 columns.
+This also requires a machine with enough DRAM.

 ## Detailed Executing Logic
 In folder `./workload_config`, we have consolidated stats-config for each workload.
-This configs are extracted from realdata features in `../../feature/outputs/stats.csv`, you can re-extract the workload-config by running `python core_config_gen.py` and `python multi_workloads_config_gen.py`.
+This configs are extracted from realdata features in `../../feature/outputs/feature_olap.csv`, you can re-extract the workload-config by running `python core_config_gen.py` and `python multi_workloads_config_gen.py`.

 File `generator.py` provides a Generator class, which can gen single-col data according to a single-col config file.
 In `gen_workloads.py`, we read and process workload-config, **create single-col config files one by one** (which will be placed in `{target_basefile_name}/configs`), and call Generator class functions to get the final data column by column.